William Otto Brunner

 William Otto Brunner (7 July 1878 – 1 December 1958) was a Swiss astronomer.

 From 1926 until 1945 he was the director of the Swiss Federal Observatory.
-He continued the series of Zurich sunspot observations that was begun in 1864 by the observatory founder, Rudolf Wolf.
-(These observations continue up to the present.)
+He continued the series of Zürich sunspot observations that was begun by Rudolf Wolf, succeeding the previous director, Alfred Wolfer.
+These observations continue up to the present, at the Royal Observatory of Belgium.

 The crater Brunner on the Moon is named after him.